-Sidebar: Investigators in São Paulo Brazil studied 22 patients with unilateral malignant pleural effusions following thoracentesis with electrical impedance tomography and described heterogeneous re-ventilation responses.
-They noted that pleural effusion causes ventilatory asynchrony – sometimes “so extreme that one lung was inflating while the other was deflating” ie, paradoxical ventilation, immediately reversible with thoracentesis.
-The authors reported that after thoracentesis, “ipsilateral and contralateral lungs re-aerated immediately and without further re-aeration over the next hour."(Alves SH et al: Ann Am Thorac Soc Dec 5, 2013.
-[Epub ahead of print]).
+Sidebar: Investigators in São Paulo, Brazil studied 22 patients with unilateral malignant pleural effusions following thoracentesis with electrical impedance tomography and described heterogeneous re-ventilation responses.
+They noted that pleural effusion causes ventilatory asynchrony—sometimes “so extreme that one lung was inflating while the other was deflating,” ie, paradoxical ventilation, immediately reversible with thoracentesis.
+The authors reported that after thoracentesis, “ipsilateral and contralateral lungs re-aerated immediately and without further re-aeration over the next hour”(Alves SH et al: Ann Am Thorac Soc 11:186–191, 2014).

-Morgensztern et al, from Yale University, used Surveillance, Epidemiology, and End Results (SEER) data to identify 57,000 patients with NSCLC, 9,170 (15.9%) of whom had malignant pleural effusions, including 5,226 with distant metastases and 3,944 without distant metastases.
+Morgensztern et al, from Yale University, used Surveillance, Epidemiology, and End Results (SEER) data to identify 57,000 patients with NSCLC; among this group, 9,170 (15.9%) had malignant pleural effusions, including 5,226 with distant metastases and 3,944 without distant metastases.
 Malignant pleural effusions were associated with larger primary tumors, mediastinal nodal metastasis, and adenocarcinoma.
 Median survival was better in patients without distant metastasis compared with those who had distant metastasis (5 months vs 3 months, respectively), as were 1- and 2-year survival rates (24.8% vs 12.6% and 11.3 vs 5.4%, respectively).

-Thoracentesis is the first step in management in almost all cases of malignant pleural effusion.
-An adequate specimen should be obtained and sent for cell count; determination of glucose, protein, lactate dehydrogenase (LDH), and pH; and appropriate cultures and cytology.
+Thoracentesis is the first step in management of almost all cases of malignant pleural effusion.
+Ultrasonography facilitates thoracentesis, reduces the rate of complications such as pneumothorax, and can identify pleural nodules and/or thickening, suggesting malignant etiology, as well as targeting known lesions for pleural biopsy.
+An adequate specimen should be obtained and sent for lab studies designed to separate benign and malignant effusions, including cell count; determination of glucose, protein, lactate dehydrogenase (LDH), and pH; and appropriate cultures and cytology.
 Chest pressure and pain during thoracentesis can occur when lung elastance is reduced and pleural pressures are markedly negative.
 Such pain suggests a “trapped” lung and signals an increased risk of postthoracentesis pulmonary edema.

 In circumstances in which it is thought desirable to provide continuing drainage of fluid, Seldinger wire–guided placement of small-bore catheters have largely replaced larger chest tubes.
 Cafarotti et al described the use of 12-F small-bore catheter placements in more than 1,000 patients, with successful drainage in 93.8% of 324 cases of malignant pleural effusion.